--William McNary, CEO, Blue Cross of Michigan (Cunningham and Cunningham 1997, p.
+- William McNary, CEO, Blue Cross of Michigan (Cunningham and Cunningham 1997, p.
 100)

-This was the commercial insurers' approach.
+Experience rating was the commercial insurers' comparative advantage and largely explains their growth in market share beginning in the 1950s.
 They offered lower premiums to groups with low claims experience.
 Blue Cross and Blue Shield were forced to switch from community rating or face a future in which they were the insurer of only the highest-cost subscribers.
 In the 1960s, the last Blue Cross plan gave up community rating.